Confronting Disiblity Discrimination In The Workplace

-For persons with physical and mental disabilities, the road on which laws have traveled regarding the treatment of persons with disabilities has been a long and rocky one over the last century.
+For people with physical and mental disabilities, the road on which laws have traveled regarding the treatment of persons with disabilities has been a long and rocky one over the last century.
 Shamefully, at one time, both state and federal laws gave little consideration to the challenges and needs of individuals living with disabilities, and in many cases, the laws that did exist were outright hostile.
 Thankfully, those uncharitable notions have now nearly universally been replaced by more compassionate laws that protect the rights and dignity of those with disabilities.

 Notwithstanding these changes in the law, disabled individuals still face significant challenges in overcoming not only prejudice, but, oftentimes, ignorance, as people unfamiliar with a given condition of disability may not understand what that disability entails, and how a particular condition may be accommodated so that the needs of these disabled individuals can be met in a variety of contexts.

 Today, there are no less than ten different federal laws that protect things such as access, utility, and the rights of disabled individuals regarding everything from telecommunications to architectural requirements to air travel to employment and housing.
-And for residents of Los Angeles and elsewhere in California, in addition to the Unruh Civil Rights Act and the Fair Employment and Housing Act (FEHA), there are additionally various civil code sections that address the rights of the disabled regarding access to public places, building standards, and conditions which outside organizations must meet for accommodating the disabled in regard to obtaining state government grants and contracts.
+And for residents of Los Angeles and elsewhere in California, in addition to the Unruh Civil Rights Act and the Fair Employment and Housing Act (FEHA), there are additionally various civil code sections that address the rights of the disabled regarding access to public places, building standards and conditions which outside organizations must meet for accommodating the disabled in regard to obtaining state government grants and contracts.

-Overall, while it may be impossible to overcome all the prejudices and difficulties that disabled individuals face in society, the law has finally accorded the plight of the disabled much-needed recognition, so that today, the disabled can carry out their lives not only more productively and confidently, but with the full dignity they deserve.
+Overall, while it may be impossible to overcome all the prejudices and difficulties that disabled individuals face in society, the law has finally accorded the plight of the disabled much-needed recognition, so that today, the disabled can carry out their lives not only more productively and confidently, but with the full dignity, they deserve.

-If you are a disabled individual and you encounter discrimination or harassment at your place of employment regarding your disabled condition, a Los Angeles County disability discrimination attorney can help you become aware of the rights and protections to which you are entitled by law, so that you can work to vindicate your rights and the rights of other similarly situated individuals.
+If you are a disabled individual and you encounter discrimination or harassment at your place of employment regarding your disabling condition, a Los Angeles County disability discrimination attorney can help you become aware of the rights and protections to which you are entitled by law, so that you can work to vindicate your rights and the rights of other similarly situated individuals.

-Confronting Disability Discrimination or Harassment in the Workplace
+Confronting Disability Discrimination Or Harassment In The Workplace

-The two most critical laws regarding disability in the context of employment for Californians are the Title I of the federal Americans with Disabilities Act (ADA), and the FEHA.
-Although these laws have some similarities, they also have important distinctions which may make one or another of these laws to apply or not apply, depending upon the situation.
+The two most critical laws regarding disability in the context of employment for Californians are the Title I of the federal Americans with Disabilities Act (ADA) and the FEHA.
+Although these laws have some similarities, they also have important distinctions that may make one or another of these laws to apply or not apply, depending upon the situation.
 For example, under the ADA, only employers with 15 or more employees are bound by its terms.
-In contrast, under the FEHA, an employer need only have five employees or, in the case of harassment, the employer need only employ one or more persons.
+In contrast, under the FEHA, an employer need only have five employees or, in the case of harassment, the employer needs to only employ one or more persons.
 These and other provisions of these laws can cause confusion about when these laws may afford disabled individuals with enforceable rights.
 Below are brief summaries of some important portions of these laws.

-Key Provisions of the ADA
+Key Provisions Of The ADA

 Like nearly every federal civil rights law governing employment relationships, the provisions of the ADA can be very difficult to understand.
 This is a result of legislators trying to craft a law that is comprehensive in terms of covering many different disabilities and circumstances, but at the same time trying to delineate its scope with sufficient definiteness so that employers can discern what is required of them, and so that disabled applicants and employees can understand what their rights are.
 As is common in such situations, both employers and employees generally must, in most cases, rely upon a knowledgeable and experienced attorney to decipher the law’s requirements.
 The ADA is no different.
 Indeed, the United States Supreme Court has itself grappled with various provisions of the ADA as parties have tried to determine Congress’ intent.

 One particularly important area is understanding exactly what a “disability” is.
-Under the ADA, an individual is considered to have a disability if they have a “a physical or mental impairment that substantially limits one or more major life activities; a record of such an impairment; or is regarded as having such an impairment.”
+Under the ADA, an individual is considered to have a disability if they have a “physical or mental impairment that substantially limits one or more major life activities; a record of such an impairment; or is regarded as having such an impairment.”
 A major life activity is described by the act as including: